kurmasz/plnq/README.md

 Using PrairieLearn terminology, `plnq` generates a single question: a directory that you would place inside `questions`.
 This question can have as many parts (i.e., functions to write) as you want; but, from PrairieLearn's perspective it is a single "question".

 `plnq` assumes that
-  * a question is a sequence of tasks, where each task asks students to implement a well-defined function,
+  * a question is a sequence of tasks, where each task asks students to implement a well-defined function, and
-  * each function is tested using a set of instructor-provided tests
+  * each function is tested using a set of instructor-provided tests.
-  * functions do not modify the input parameters.
-(Or, if they do, those modifications aren't tested.)

 The result of running `plnq` is a complete notebook-based, auto-graded PrairieLearn question.
 You can modify this question (e.g., to add features not supported by `plnq`); however, be careful when doing this because running `plnq` again will overwrite these changes.
 (Or, if you avoid running `plnq` again, any oversights in the template will need to be fixed "by hand".)